 Protecting Bees, Building Habitat, and Strengthening Communities Together

 Bees lie at the heart of our survival.
-They pollinate 1 in 3 bites of food we eat and are essential to the health and prosperity of countless ecosystems.
+They pollinate 1 in 3 bites of food we eat and 80% of the world’s flowering plants.
+These precious pollinators are essential to the health and prosperity of countless ecosystems.

 Species Are at Risk of Extinction